cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ## Interact via the CLI

-As of now, the game expiry is 1 day in the future.
+As of now, the game expiry is one day in the future.
 It is too long to test with the CLI.
 Temporarily set it to 5 minutes:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a74b20c/x/checkers/types/keys.go#L38]
 MaxTurnDurationInSeconds = time.Duration(5 * 60 * 1000_000_000) // 5 minutes
 ```

-Additionally, to avoid having games in the FIFO that expire in a day, because of your earlier tests, you ought to:
+Additionally, to avoid having games in the FIFO that expire in a day because of your earlier tests, you ought to:

 ```sh
 $ starport chain serve --reset-once
 ```

-Don't forget to export your aliases again:
+Do not forget to export your aliases again:

 ```sh
 $ export alice=$(checkersd keys show alice -a)
 $ export bob=$(checkersd keys show bob -a)
 ```

-Create 3 games 1 minute apart and have Bob play on the middle one, and both Alice and Bob play on the last one:
+Create three games 1 minute apart and have Bob play the middle one and both Alice and Bob play the last one:

 <CodeGroup>
 <CodeGroupItem title="Game 0" active>